 LOCATE.
 Jess and I talked about how he might find some real estate to invest in.
 This is the first step – locate.

-We talked about what kind of real estate asset he might be most interested in investing.
+I asked him – “In what kind of real estate asset might you be most interested in investing?”
 Would it be raw land?
 Would it be single-family homes?
 Would it be some type of commercial real estate?

 He said he was most interested in single-family homes.
 But, he wondered how he could find a home to buy.
 He had saved up and had some capital to invest.
 He wanted to diversify beyond his mutual funds.
 He wanted to start building wealth for the future.
 But, how would he locate a property?